SAM extended format

 chimera corresponds to a fusion gene or a fusion transcript or to a sequencing bias that may have created a chimera.

-• chimera_class is a flag to explain why we have classified a biological event as a chimera.
-This flag is described by the following table.
+posposition of the fusion point in the readloc1location on the genome of the 5’ part of the readloc2location on the genome of the 3’ part of the read.classchimeric class (1-4) see CRAC article.chimera_classis a flag to explain why we have classified a biological event as a chimera.
+This flag is described by the following table.-

 Undetermined